Marketing to Generation Alpha: Everything You Need to Know

 Just take a look at Nike, who collaborated with popular gaming platform Fortnite to reach today’s tweens.
 Or Mattel, who launched a line of Barbies made from recycled plastics in hopes of winning over this environmentally conscious generation.

-What makes this generation unique?
+What makes this generation unique compared to previous generations?
 How can businesses begin to build brand affinity with these mini millennials?
 Keep reading to find out.

 Who Is Generation Alpha?